 This reindeer-themed snack is fun for the kids to put together (and the more hands the better when working with quick setting chocolate) – they’ll get a kick out of creating this sweet treat.
 Better yet, aside from the bag of chocolate, you really only need a handful of everything else and you’re good to go Christmas crackers in the kitchen.

-- You will need to cut the pretzels in half (a serrated knife is the best with its gentle sawing action) to create reindeer antlers.
+- You will need to cut the pretzels in half to create reindeer antlers - a serrated knife is the best, with a gentle sawing action.
 I won’t lie, you will break quite a few before you perfect your technique!

 - Reserve a few tablespoons of the chocolate and tip the rest into a heat proof bowl.
-Melt the chocolate using the double boiler method over the stove or in 30 second increments in the microwave, stirring between each burst until completely melted.
-Remove from the heat and add the reserved tablespoons of chocolate, stirring until it has melted.
+Melt the chocolate using the double-boiler method over the stove, or in 30 second increments in the microwave, stirring between each burst until completely melted.
+Remove from the heat and add the reserved tablespoons of chocolate, stirring until it has also melted.